MALCOLM FRAGER COLLECTION

 - This represents a small collection of reproductions for various musical works.
 They have been arranged alphabetically by composer.

-This series includes a random variety of catalogs from antiquarian dealers with whom Frager dealt in the course of acquiring his library.
+This series includes a random variety of catalogues from antiquarian dealers with whom Frager dealt in the course of acquiring his library.
+The bulk of the catalogues are from J. & J. Lubrano (1979–1990).

-This is not a distinct series but indicates the location of various items too large for housing with their respective series.
+This series has been created for the ease of filing and is comprised of documents that require special housing consideration on grounds of their oversized dimensions.
 Separation forms have been filed in the location from which items have been removed.

 Sub-Group 2: Library